 Overview of Scrum Project Management

 Scrum is a member of the agile software development family.
-Scrum was designed to provide maximum benefits from the development and add energy, put focus and make clarity with transparency to the development teams.
-This was developed in 1993 to achieve the goal of software development and management all together followed by agile methodology principals.
-Scrum put the focus on the strategy which includes flexible product development and the team (included for the project) works together to achieve the described goal.
-Scrum development works differently, contrasts with the traditional waterfall software development method.
+Scrum was designed to provide maximum benefits from the development, add energy, focus, and clarify with transparency to the development teams.
+This was developed in 1993 to achieve the goal of software development and management, all together followed by agile methodology principles.
+Scrum put the focus on the strategy, which includes flexible product development and the team (included for the project) works together to achieve the described goal.
+Scrum development works differently, which contrasts with the traditional waterfall software development method.
 In this topic, we are going to learn about Scrum Project Management.

-Explanation: Scrum is a method (agile approach) which directly represents the software project management process for effective benefits.
+Explanation: Scrum is a method (agile approach) that directly represents the software project management process for effective benefits.
 The customer is the prime head for the requirement description.
-The customer and the development team work together to make the decision for implementing the new feature in the project.
-The project manager is working close to the development team members to make project-related decisions.
+The customer and the development team work together to decide to implement the new feature in the project.
+The project manager is working closely with the development team members to make project-related decisions.
 Software project management works for managing complex processes, where the implementation of specific management activities is a must.

 Features of Scrum Project Management

 If the scrum is implemented carefully and properly to the process, it increases the productivity, process, and the development speed is fastened.
 In this process, regular communication among the teams is taken care of at all levels.

 Scrum model methodology is for management, enhancement, and maintenance for an ongoing project in production prototype.
 In object-oriented development, it assumes the coding and the design.
 Scrum is supposed to bring out new or re-engineered legacy systems development efforts.
 Software release has the previous checklist which includes-

 - The customer demand is initially discussed and enhanced based on the requirements.

 - The time slot is discussed and kept fixed, and the team is asked to take advantage out of the slot.

 - Competition is one of the factors which keeps the team alive and well prepared to get the best out of it.